Rheumatoid arthritis can cause inflammation and pain in the joints, including the spine and hips. This can lead to back pain and stiffness.

 3. Gentle stretches

-Performing gentle stretching exercises and staying as mobile as possible.
+A person should try performing gentle stretching exercises and staying as mobile as possible.
 While resting at the first sign of pain may be beneficial, movement can help prevent excessive stiffness and discomfort in the back.

 4. Stress relief